Freemovers

 After Return

-- The recognition of foreign studies is fully within the competence of individual faculties/departments/institutes.
+- the recognition of subjects/credits is fully in the competence of individual faculties/departments/institutes (further information can be found here)

-- Within 6 weeks of completing the study placement the student must fill in the final report from the placement, which will help those that follow you.
-The report is completed online in the IS OIS application (select Final Reports in the Programme section).
+- within 6 weeks of completing the study placement, the student must fill in the final report from the placement, which will help future participants of the programme; the report is completed online in the ISOIS application (select Final Reports in the Programme section)

 Top ▲